 "But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth."
 Acts 1:8

-We believe that our missions opportunities are both local and around the globe.
+Our missions opportunities are both local and global.
 In fact, we are always on mission right here in our community and we are always striving to fulfill the Great Commission and live out the Great Commandment.
-This page provides resources and information about opportunities for both local and global missions.
+This page provides resources and information about opportunities for both local and global missions through FBC Mount Sterling.

 Support Missions by giving toward our series of international trips to Mongolia.